Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Preliminaries

 \section{Preliminaries}

-In order to address the problem studied in this paper, we first introduce the fundamental concepts used throughout.
-In particular, we briefly review multilayer networks, outline the general concept for the configuration inference task, and describe the synthetic graph generator employed.
+To address the problem studied in this paper, we first introduce the fundamental concepts.
+We briefly review multilayer networks, outline the general concept for the configuration inference task, and describe the synthetic graph generator employed.